-2.1.
-Participants
+3.1 Participants

-The experiment was approved by the local ethics committee (Lokale Ethik-Kommission des Fachbereichs 06; LEK-FB06) and was performed in accordance with the Declaration of Helsinki except for preregistration [54].
+The experiment was approved by the local ethics committee (Lokale Ethik-Kommission des Fachbereichs 06; LEK-FB06) and was performed in accordance with the Declaration of Helsinki except for preregistration [55].
 Our sample included 52 university students (37 females, 24 ± 3 years).
 They provided written informed consent prior to participation.
 Data from two participants were excluded due to technical failure.
-An additional two participants dropped out of the study without completing either of the two tasks (agency or simultaneity), resulting in a final sample of 48 participants (36 females, 24 ± 3 years), 46 of whom completed all eight blocks (one completed six blocks, one four blocks).
-Data of four from eight blocks were excluded from one further participant (see §2.6).
-All participants were right-handed as confirmed by the Edinburgh handedness inventory (EHI score 88.08 \pm 21.82) [55].
+An additional two participants dropped out of the study without completing either of the two tasks (agency or simultaneity), resulting in a final sample of 48 participants (36 females, years, 24 ± 3 years), 46 of whom completed all eight blocks (one completed six blocks, one four blocks).
+Data of four from eight blocks were excluded from one further participant (see Data Analysis).
+All participants were right-handed as confirmed by the Edinburgh Handedness Inventory (EHI score 88.08 ± 21.82) [56].
 They reported normal or corrected-to-normal vision, and normal hearing.
 In addition, none reported having current psychiatric or neurological conditions or taking related medication.
 Participants received monetary compensation for their participation.

-2.2.
-Sample sizes
+3.2 Sample sizes

-Sample size was determined based on our previous study in which we investigated within (t-test, Cohen's d = 0.83) and cross-modal (Cohen's d = 0.57) adaptation effects [51] for motor-visual events.
-Considering the possibility of higher variability for agency judgements [21], we assumed a minimum effect size of interest of Cohen's d = 0.5.
+Sample size was determined based on our previous study in which we investigated within (t-test, Cohen's d = 0.83) and cross-modal (Cohen's d = 0.57) adaptation effects [47] for motor-visual events.
+Considering the possibility of higher variability for agency judgments [21], we assumed a minimum effect size of interest of Cohen's d = 0.5.
 In order to detect a Cohen's d of 0.5 (with alpha = 0.05 and power = 0.90, two-tailed t-test), a minimum sample size of 44 is necessary.
 We recruited 52 participants in total.
-Considering the excluded participants and the participants that partially completed the blocks, a final sample size of between 45 and 48 (depending on the exact contrast, as not all participants completed all conditions) was in all cases appropriate to provide greater than 90% power.
+Considering the excluded participants and the participants that partially completed the blocks, a final sample size of between 45 and 48 (depending on the exact contrast, as not all participants completed all conditions) was in all cases appropriate to provide >90% power.

-2.3.
-Stimuli and apparatus
+3.3 Stimuli and apparatus

-Visual stimuli consisted of Gabor patches (1.49°, spatial frequency = 5 cycles/degree, duration = approx. 33.4 ms), and were presented on a 24" computer monitor (Viewpixx 3D, 1920 × 1080 pixels resolution, 120 Hz frame refresh rate).
-Auditory stimuli were brief sine-wave tones (frequency = 2000 Hz, duration = approx. 33.4 ms with 2 ms rise/fall slopes), and were presented via headphones.
-Stimulus presentation and response recording were controlled by Matlab 2019a (The MathWorks Inc.) and Psychtoolbox-3 [56,57].
+Visual stimuli consisted of Gabor patches (1.49° , spatial frequency = 5cycles/degree, duration = ~33.4 ms), and were presented on a 24" computer monitor (Viewpixx 3D, 1920 x 1080 pixels resolution, 120 Hz frame refresh rate).
+Auditory stimuli were brief sine-wave tones (frequency = 2000Hz, duration = ~33.4 ms with 2 ms rise/fall slopes), and were presented via headphones.
+Stimulus presentation and response recording were controlled by Matlab 2019a (The MathWorks Inc.) and Psychtoolbox-3 [57,58].
 Participants' yes/no responses were recorded via a keyboard ('V' and 'N' buttons on the keyboard).
 Prior to the experiment, we measured the internal delay between the keypresses and the auditory/visual stimuli.
 The internal delay between a keypress and a visual stimulus was 30.28 ± 4.39 ms, and a keypress and tone was 41.79 ± 4.14 ms.